Juyong Pass: Geography

-Juyongguan (pass) is in the 18 km-long Guangou Valley.
-The pass is one of the three greatest mountain passes of the Great Wall of China.
-The other two are Jiayuguan and Shanhaiguan (passes).
+Juyong Pass is in the 18 km-long Guangou Valley.
+During the Ming dynasty restoration and expansion of the Great Wall, it was one of the Three Inner Passes (t 内三關, s 内三关, Nèisānguān) from Mongolia to Beijing, along with Daoma Pass and Zijing Pass.
+The pass is also one of the three "Great Mountain Passes" in the Great Wall, along with Jiayuguan and Shanhaiguan.
 Juyongguan Pass has two 'sub-passes,' one at the valley's south and the other at the north.
 The southern one is called "Nan (pass)" and the northern is called "Badaling".

 History

 The pass had many different names during former Chinese dynasties.
 However, the name "Juyongguan" was used by more than three dynasties.
-It was first used in the Qin Dynasty when Emperor Qinshihuang ordered the building of the Great Wall.
-Juyongguan pass was connected to the Great Wall in the Southern and Northern Dynasties era.
+It was first used in the Qin dynasty when Emperor Qin Shi Huang ordered the building of the Great Wall.
+Juyongguan pass was connected to the Great Wall in the Northern and Southern dynasties era.

-The present pass route was built in the Ming Dynasty and received much renovation later.
+The present pass route was built in the Ming dynasty and received much renovation later.
 It was a very important strategic place connecting the inner land and the area near the northern border of China.
 It was also used to defend the ancient city of Beijing.

 Cloud Platform

 History

 In the middle of the Juyongguan (pass) and Guangou Valley, there is the Cloud Platform gate, also known as the "Crossing Street Tower".
-It was built in 1342 during the Yuan Dynasty, and made of white marble with a height of 9.5 m.
+It was built in 1342 during the Yuan dynasty, and is made of white marble with a height of 9.5 m.
 There were originally three white pagodas atop the platform, giving it the name of "Crossing Street Tower".
-They were each destroyed in the transitional period between the late Yuan and early Ming Dynasties.
-In the early Ming Dynasty, a Buddhist Tai'an Temple hall was built on the platform.
-It was destroyed in 1702 during the Qing Dynasty.
+They were each destroyed in the transitional period between the late Yuan and early Ming dynasties.
+In the early Ming dynasty, a Buddhist Tai'an Temple hall was built on the platform.
+It was destroyed in 1702 during the Qing dynasty.

 Platform

-The Yuan era Cloud Platform remains.
+The Yuan-era Cloud Platform remains.
 Around the top of the platform are elements such as stone balustrades and a watch post.
 They remain in the original Yuan style.
 On the platform are carvings of Buddhist figures and symbols, as well as Buddhist texts written in six languages and scripts: